Study: Growing Older – with HIV

 Almost half of the 1.1 million people living with HIV in the United States are older than 50.

-As advances in treatment have decreased their occurrences of AIDS-related illnesses, but this population is at increased risk of developing age-related chronic illness.
+As advances in treatment have decreased their occurrences of AIDS-related illnesses, this population is at increased risk of developing age-related chronic illness.

 An ambitious project steered by the University of Miami Miller School of Medicines aims to learn why.
 Researchers will track cardiovascular and pulmonary disease as well as other non-infectious conditions that people with HIV – both women and men – experience as they age.